On the use of ferroelectric material in the detection of dark matter axions: Introduction

-where $f_{mnl}$ is the resonant frequency for a $TE_{mnl}$ or $TM_{mnl}$ mode in a rectangular cavity, $c$ the speed of light in vaccum, $\mu_r$ the relative magnetic permeability, and $a$, $b$, and $d$ the dimensions of the rectangular cavity.
-Usually the $TE_{101}$ fundamental resonance has been used in RADES.
-As it can be seen, the resonant frequency is inversely proportional to the square root of the relative permittivity ($f_{mnl}\propto \frac{1}{\sqrt{\varepsilon_r}}$), so the higher the ferroelectric permittivity, the lower the haloscope frequency (and the axion mass to be search).\\
+where $f_{mnl}$ is the resonant frequency for a $TE_{mnl}$ mode in a rectangular cavity, $c$ the speed of light in vacuum, $\mu_r$ the relative magnetic permeability, and $a$, $b$, and $d$ the dimensions of the rectangular cavity (width, height and length).
+Equation~\ref{eq:frmnl} is also valid for $TM_{mnl}$ modes, but the indexes $m$ and $n$ cannot be zero, and only the index $l$ can be zero.
+The $TE_{101}$ fundamental resonance has been used in RADES for a dipole magnet scenario (CAST at CERN \cite{CAST:2020rlf}).
+We use this mode to conceive the haloscopes proposed in this work.
+As it can be seen, the resonant frequency is inversely proportional to the square root of the relative permittivity ($f_{mnl}\propto \frac{1}{\sqrt{\varepsilon_r}}$), so the higher the ferroelectric relative permittivity, the lower the haloscope frequency (and the axion mass to be scanned).
+This permittivity variation also modifies the distribution of the electromagnetic field inside the cavity, which is the effect that is exploited in this work for the tuning.
+In section~\ref{KTOasTuner} this effect is studied.\\

-Ferroelectrics are non-linear dielectrics with high relative permittivity values widely employed in high-density commercial decoupling capacitors, acousto-electronic transducers, or MEMS \cite{Spartak}.
-Its permittivity can be modified by applying an external static electric field (or also varying the temperature), which is the most important attribute of some perovskites that make them attractive for agile microwave components (such as varactors, tunable RF filters, or phase shifters).\\

-There are more than 300 ferroelectric materials available, but the most widely used is the Barium Strontium Titanate ($Ba_xSr_{1-x}TiO_3$ or BST) which operates in paraelectric phase at room temperatures ($\sim297$~K) \cite{Ahmeda:2015,Kanareykina:2009}.
-For cryogenic temperatures, the Strontium Titanate ($SrTiO_3$ or STO) was used previously by the axion research group of ADMX-Fermilab that has investigated ferroelectrics as a tuning element for the ADMX project \cite{Braine:2020}.
-The Fermilab's project \cite{Bowring:2018,Fermilab:2017} focused on exploiting the novel electronic properties of nonlinear dielectric materials such as strontium titanate to build more sensitive detectors for axion dark-matter particles.
-The group has produced and tested a number of thick-film STO samples on quartz and sapphire substrates using several film deposition techniques.
-The frequency shifts and the corresponding dielectric permittivity changes were not of the expected magnitude \cite{Bowring:2018,Fermilab:2017}.\\

-In 2018, Euclid Techlabs proposed to implement a KTO ferroelectric tuning system \cite{Kanareykin:PrivateCom,EuclidTechlabs} for axion dark matter searches in the RADES \cite{RADES_paper1,RADESreviewUniverse} and ADMX \cite{Braine:2020} projects.
-Euclid proposed using $KTaO_3$ (KTO) as a tuning element, a ferroelectric crystal that exhibits excellent tuning parameters and very low loss factor ($\sim10^{-5}$ at X-band) in the cryogenic temperature range $0.1$ - $10$ K. Euclid carried out electromagnetic simulations to study the KTO permittivity value and its change inside the $8$ GHz test cavity \cite{EuclidTechlabs}.
-Euclid is currently working to manufacture a small prototype of the test cavity with a ferroelectric element, characterize the small test cavity in the $2$ - $10$ K range in order to verify the permittivity value, its tuning range, and its loss tangent \cite{EuclidTechlabs}.\\

-In section \ref{KTOasTuner} we prove the effectiveness of the KTO ferroelectrics in several haloscopes alleviating the issues displayed in \cite{Bowring:2018,Fermilab:2017}.
-In addition, we show how a high form factor is also maintained despite the huge relative permittivity values.\\